jdi-docs/jdi-light/source/includes/_tutorial.md

 # Tutorial
 In this tutorial, we’ll look at glance on [JDI Light](https://github.com/jdi-testing/jdi-light), a library that simplifies test automation, makes test run results stable, predictable and easy to maintain.<br/>
-1. Quick Start - short instruction how to add JDI Light in your project and basic configurations<br/>
+1. Quick Start - short instruction how to add JDI Light in to your project and basic configurations<br/>
 2. JDI Light at glance - few simple test examples with and without Page Objects.
 Typified UI Elements and logs in JDI Light<br/>
-3. JDI Light Forms<br/>
+3. JDI Light Forms - small complex element example that shows JDI Light basic benefits<br/>
-4. UI Elements and optimization<br/>
-5. Reduce Amount of code with JDI Light<br/>
+4. UI Elements and optimization - more complex example that describes in details types of elements in JDI Light and demonstrate its capabilities<br/>
+5. Reduce Amount of code with JDI Light - Good and clear example how JDI Light can reduce amount of code in 3 times vs Selenium.
+Shows that you can write clear and stable tests with 3 times less effort<br/>

 ## 1. Integration
+1. Add JDI Light in your projects <br/>
+2. Some brief configurations overview <br/>

 Let’s start from the beginning and add JDI Light into our test project going through the setup step by step.<br/>
 _Note: JDI Light also ships with a [template project](https://github.com/jdi-templates/jdi-light-testng-template) that can be used to save us some time for the setup._
 ### Maven Dependencies